caneraltuner/caneraltuner/README.md

 - 👋 Hi, I’m @caneraltuner
-- 👀 I’m interested in C# and Android
+- 👀 I’m interested in C# and Mobile Development
-- 🌱 I’m currently learning C# and Android
+- 🌱 I’m currently learning and will be learning till the end of my career
-- 📘 I'm currently educating at Mersin University/Management Information Systems

 <!---
 caneraltuner/caneraltuner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.